hmans/miniplex/README.md

 const world = new World<Entity>()
 ```

+### Creating Entities

-The main interactions with this world consist of adding and removing entities, and adding or removing components from these entities.
+The main interactions with this world consist of creaating and destroying entities, and adding or removing components from these entities.

-Let's add an entity.
+Let's create an entity.
 Note how we're immediately giving it a `position` component:

 ```ts
 const entity = world.addEntity({ position: { x: 0, y: 0, z: 0 } })
 ```

+### Adding Components

 Now let's add a `velocity` component to the entity: